-“Cloud First” has been the mantra for years, and for many organizations, it has been an evolution of abstraction.
-It started as “Virtual First,” with the abstraction of logical servers away from physical servers.
-“Cloud First” then evolved into the abstraction of servers from physical data centers.
+“Cloud First” has been the mantra for years, and for many organisations, it has been an evolution of abstraction.
+It started as “Virtual First”, with the abstraction of logical servers away from physical servers.
+“Cloud First” then evolved into the abstraction of servers from physical data centres.
 Most recently, “Cloud First” has become the abstraction of applications from middleware and databases through Platform-as-a-Service (PaaS).

 Bringing the public cloud on-premises

 One of the first products to be widely released has been Microsoft’s, Azure Stack.
 Available to customers as a black box, Azure Stack is a complete package of rack(s), servers, storage, network and SAN switches and software.
 Users don’t have to manage underlying hardware, software, management or monitoring.
 It’s just a simple-to-use web interface for admins and developers.
 Azure Stack’s ideal use cases are for edge (local data processing later aggregated to central locations), disconnected (poor or no connectivity locations often found in manufacturing), or regulatory scenarios.
 Azure Stack provides the ability to deploy servers, containers, Database-as-a-Service (DBaaS) and PaaS web services in a consistent manner, so developers can write the code once and deploy it across multiple locations.
 Azure’s public cloud capabilities in a hands-free, on-premise solution also allow applications to be easily moved or extended from on-premise to public cloud with ease.